-The district designates the individual(s), position(s), or unit(s) identified below as responsible for coordinating the district's response toreceiving, coordinating, and investigating complaints and for complying with state and federal civil rights laws.
-The individual(s), position(s), or unit(s) also serve as the compliance officer(s) specified in AR 5145.3 - Nondiscrimination/Harassment responsible for handling complaints regarding unlawful discrimination, harassment, intimidation, or bullying and in AR 5145.7 - Sexual Harassment for handling complaints regarding sexual harassment.
-The compliance officer(s) shall receive and coordinate the investigation of complaints and shall ensure district compliance with the law.
+The district designates the individual(s), position(s), or unit(s) identified below as responsible for coordinating the district's response to complaints and for complying with state and federal civil rights laws.
+The individual(s), position(s), or unit(s) also serve as the compliance officer(s) specified in AR 5145.3 - Nondiscrimination/Harassment responsible for handling complaints regarding unlawful discrimination (such as discriminatory, harassment, intimidation, or bullying) and in AR 5145.7 - Sexual Harassment for handling complaints regarding sexual harassment.
+The compliance officer(s) shall receive and coordinate the investigation of complaints and shall ensure district compliance with law.¶

-'''

-(cf. 5145.3 - Nondiscrimination/Harassment)

-(cf. 5145.7 - Sexual Harassment)

-(cf. 5145.71 - Title IX Sexual Harassment Complaints Procedures)
+(cf. 5145.3 - Nondiscrimination/Harassment)¶ (cf. 5145.7 - Sexual Harassment)¶ (cf. 5145.71 - Title IX Sexual Harassment Complaints Procedures)the law.

-'''